homepods/klipper/klippy/extras/web_server/README.md

 The Klippy Webserver exposes an API that can be used by web applications to interact with Klipper.
 This implementation runs within Klippy on its own thread.
-It uses Eventlet's WSGI Server and Websocket implementations, with Bottle for the framework.
+It depends on Tornado's for the Server, Websocket, and framework.
 ## Installation

 Add the following remote to your Klipper git repo: